 If you’re clued up on how auctions work, then you could pick up a real bargain when a house you’re interested in goes under the hammer.
-There are some key differences in the conveyancing process when you decide to go down the auction route though, when compared to a standard purchase.
+There are some key differences in the auction conveyancing process when you decide to go down this route though, when compared to a standard purchase.
 Find out more about these differences below.

 The biggest difference is that as soon as you’re successful with a bid on a property at auction, you enter into a legally binding contract when the hammer falls.
 When you’re not buying at auction, this only becomes the case once written contracts have been drawn up and exchanged.

 Whereas with a regular purchase, where your conveyancer will organise things such as the searches and obtain certain documentation, every house that’s sold at auction should have these things in an auction pack.
 This includes documents such as the title deeds, special conditions of sale, outstanding liabilities and local authority and water & drainage searches.
 If they don’t have all of these documents, it’s likely that strict contract clauses have been written in to exclude any liability.
 As you’re entering into the legal contract effectively at the offer stage, it’s important that you don’t jump into an auction without professional advice in regards to these documents.

 Another key difference with buying at auction is that you must have the funds required in place before you agree your purchase.
 So, if you’re not buying with cash and plan to purchase using a mortgage, you’ll need to secure your mortgage in principle prior to the auction.
 The risk comes in that once you have ‘bought’ the property at the auction, you may not be able to actually secure the mortgage you wanted within the set timescales (usually 28 days), or your lender may not be willing to lend on the property you have chosen.
 Securing another mortgage before the deadlines are up can be expensive and stressful.